 CONFIDENTIALITY

-[17.1 Peoples and MEH agree that the terms and conditions of Articles III and VII of this Agreement shall remain confidential (“Confidential Information”), except for any required disclosure to any Governmental Authority.
+17.1 Peoples and MEH agree that the terms and conditions of Articles III and VII of this Agreement shall remain confidential (“Confidential Information”), except for any required disclosure to any Governmental Authority.
 In the event that either party is, in the sole reasonable opinion of its counsel, required to disclose Confidential Information to a Governmental Authority, such disclosing party shall provide prompt notice to the other of such requirement.
-In case of such disclosure, the disclosing party shall attempt to obtain an appropriate protective order or enter into an appropriate protective agreement.]
+In case of such disclosure, the disclosing party shall attempt to obtain an appropriate protective order or enter into an appropriate protective agreement.

 ARTICLE XVIII